 school.
 There were 0.58 million students in senior secondary schools; among them 44% were studying in regular senior secondary schools and 56% in specialized secondary schools and technical schools.
 Yang (2018).
 Page 102

 As a result of this policy, two distinct divisions were cultivated and perpetuated in society: one between urban and rural areas, and another within rural regions themselves, dividing economically prosperous regions capable of supporting educational advancement from those with fewer resources.
+The educational system was splitted into academically oriented state-run schools in the cities and vocationally oriented village-run schools in the countryside.

 The educational institutions had dual objectives: one was to furnish candidates for advanced academic institutions, and the other was to supply the workforce needed for productive activities.
 A minority of the graduates could secure admission to higher-level schools, while the majority would contribute to labour-intensive work.
 Enlisting millions of newly skilled workers imbued with knowledge and political awareness to participate in socialist industrialization constituted a crucial mission in the realm of socialist development.
 To ensure the proactive involvement of graduates in labour production, three strategies were implemented.
 Firstly, the educational administrative department was tasked with enhancing labour-focused education for students.
 Secondly, the Communist Youth League was responsible for disseminating active propaganda and aiding in the cultivation of accurate societal perspectives.
 Lastly, outstanding graduates who attained remarkable accomplishments in labour production were to be widely recognized and celebrated.
 Before 1949, tertiary education has been restricted to young men (sometimes women) of privileged backgrounds.
-A second restriction of accessibility is geographically.
+A second restriction of accessibility was geographically.
 Most universities are located on the eastern coast of China.
 The chart below shows the slow rise in the particpation of sons and daughters of workers and peasants in tertiary education.
 It displays an indication of rural enrollment although there is no division between worker - peasant enrollment.

 Fig. 47.3 Worker-peasant enrollment 1951/1952 and 1952/1953 *